-We are a research group based at the Complexity Science Hub Vienna with international collaborators at the Santa Fe Institute, Bucerius Law School, Hong Kong University, amongst others.
+We are a research group based at the Complexity Science Hub Vienna with an international network of collaborators.

 Google Scholar page